hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 **Every topic has exactly ONE authoritative HESS stack.**
 **All variants (plurals, aliases, translations, sub-domains) are MIRRORS and MUST NOT replace the root.**

+In HESS, pillars are implemented as domains.
+Registrars sell domains, and these domains are intentionally purchased to serve as semantic pillars.
+Pillar-domains are required, but they are non-authoritative and MUST bind back to a single root domain.

 HESS is deterministic because it collapses meaning to **one domain-owned semantic root**.

 -